Skip to main content

 # your existing build, test, and deploy steps continue here

-The Garnet runtime agent runs in the background and profiles all subsequent steps in the job.
+The agent runs in the background and profiles all subsequent steps.

 Verify

-Push a commit or open a pull request.
-Your runtime agent and first run appear at app.garnet.ai within seconds.
+Push or open a PR.
+Run appears at app.garnet.ai within seconds.

 Configuration